tutuxh/Learning-pixel-level-depth-maps/README.md

 This part includes pretrained models, which are stored in <a href="https://drive.google.com/file/d/1heAXjHVK0yQ4oKyR0qIyY4sRfSA_CapN/view?usp=sharing">Google Drive</a>.

 The code and models verify the results in this paper "Learning Depth for Scene Reconstruction using Encoder-decoder Models".
 The CNN models trained for depth estimation are available in this directory of results.
-The results from RGB images are the same as that in the paper when inputs are the testing dataset in <a href="http://datasets.lids.mit.edu/sparse-to-dense/data/nyudepthv2.tar.gz">datasets</a>.
-The results from sparse depths and  RGBd data may be different from those in the paper slightly due to the different depth samples.
+The results are the same as that in the paper when inputs are RGB images on the testing dataset in <a href="http://datasets.lids.mit.edu/sparse-to-dense/data/nyudepthv2.tar.gz">datasets</a>.
+The results may be different from those in the paper slightly due to the different depth samples when inputs are sparse depths and RGBd data on the testing dataset in <a href="http://datasets.lids.mit.edu/sparse-to-dense/data/nyudepthv2.tar.gz">datasets</a>.
 Additionally, our provided code can be used for inference on arbitrary images.

 ## Quick Guide
 This code was running with Python 3.6 and PyTorch 0.3.1.
-Download the preprocessed dataset <a href="http://datasets.lids.mit.edu/sparse-to-dense/data/nyudepthv2.tar.gz">NYU Depth V2</a> and <a href="http://datasets.lids.mit.edu/sparse-to-dense/data/kitti.tar.gz">KITTI Odometry dataset</a> that are provided by Fangchang Ma and used by the paper<a href="https://github.com/fangchangma/sparse-to-dense.pytorch"> "Sparse-to-Dense: Depth Prediction from Sparse Depth Samples and a Single Image"</a>.
+We use the dataset <a href="https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html">NYU Depth V2</a> and <a href="http://www.cvlibs.net/datasets/kitti">KITTI Odometry dataset</a> to train and test our models.

 ## Depth estimation models
 A number of trained models can be downloaded <a href="https://drive.google.com/file/d/1heAXjHVK0yQ4oKyR0qIyY4sRfSA_CapN/view?usp=sharing">here</a> which are used to acquire the results reported in the paper on the benchmark datasets NYU-Depth-v2 and KITTI for indoor and outdoor scenes, respectively.